Aman Resorts: Second ownership dispute (2014)

 In early February 2014, DLF sold Aman Resorts for $358 million to Aman Resorts Group, an investment company led by Russian businessman Vladislav Doronin, which also included Omar Amanat.
 The sale included all Aman properties except for the Lodhi Hotel in Delhi.
 DLF sold Aman Resorts to reduce its debt and refocus on real estate after it had expanded into hotels, wind farms, and running export processing zones.
 In April, Zecha stepped down as chairman a second time, and the company relocated its headquarters from Singapore to London in June.
 Its corporate headquarters has since been moved to Baar, Switzerland.
 Doronin assumed the position of chairman, and French hotelier Olivier Jolivet was appointed chief executive officer in 2014.

 Aman under Doronin (2015–present)

 In August 2015, Doronin became the sole owner of Aman when Pontwelly Holding Company took full ownership of Aman's hospitality business, Silverlink Resorts.
 Following this restructuring, Doronin and board director Alan Djanogly remain the only two directors.
 In February 2017, Roland Fasel joined Aman as chief operating officer, continuing a 25-plus-year career in luxury hospitality.
 Olivier Jolivet left the company the same year and Doronin assumed the position of chief executive officer.

 In 2020, Doronin unveiled Janu, a spin-off brand that operates larger hotels in Japan, Montenegro, and Saudi Arabia, reportedly aiming to become a slightly more affordable complement to Aman.
 The group's diversification strategy continued in 2021 with the launching of a clothing line, marking a shift towards becoming a self-proclaimed lifestyle brand.

 In August 2022, Aman New York opened at the Crown Building.
+Four years later, Amanvari in Costa Palmas, Mexico had a heavily-hyped opening that was marked by controversy.

+In August 2026, the ownership of Amanyara in Turks & Caicos was considering terminating the management agreement with Aman Hotels, stating that service standards under Aman Resorts' management had declined since Vlad Doronin had taken over the brand.